kesonan/goctl-tool2/readme-en.md

 No need to worry about writing API files; goctl provides a web-based form to help you quickly construct API files.

-- Supports importing request and response bodies from JSON files
+- Supports importing request and response bodies from JSON text
 - Allows manual entry of request bodies
 - Supports options configuration